JodelRaccoons/JodelReversing/03_Reversing_SSL-Pinning.md

 ### Android
 This script is for use with [frida](https://frida.re/).
 As Jodel is heavily obfuscated, bypassing the TLS pinning needs to be done a little different.
 Method names in the Jodel app are unicode characters which are not directly usable in frida.
 A possible workaround is shown below.
 Just copy & paste the unicode character method name of your current Jodel version in the script and run it.
 This also circumvents certificate validation.

+Due to the obfuscation, finding the correct class and method is not always easy.
+Therefore you might want to try to search for the strings contained in the method, e.g. `unsupported hashAlgorithm: ` (see [here](https://github.com/square/okhttp/blob/3ad1912f783e108b3d0ad2c4a5b1b89b827e4db9/okhttp/src/jvmMain/kotlin/okhttp3/CertificatePinner.kt#L177)).
+Just check the source file for more strings if something changes over time.

+The method can be easily identified as it is the only method accepting a `String` and `Function0` (Kotlin) as parameters.

 ```
 import frida, sys, time